Digitalswede/ADS_2021/README.md

   A few of them include:

   - Comparing the accuracy of our speaker differentiation model with human results.
 This could be done by a study where correspondants listen to short clips of speech and asses whether all clips are said by the same speaker or not.
 It would be very interesting to see if humans or the model perform better if voices are very similar for instance.
 Since our research has only measured the accuracy of our model,  a "human" accuracy score would be an interesting metric to consider.

-  Link to this
+  - Since the model for speaker differentation we used came to be quite complex, it would be interesting to see new projects aim to identify the patient's voice as a profile to compare other voices against.
+Samples might be collected over a period of time and eventually could be used to compare all detected speech to the patient themselves, instead of always comparing every segment with all voices therein.
+This might result in higher accuracy for determining whether or not it is the patient who is speaking.

-  - Since the model for speaker differentation came to be quite complex, it would be interesting to see new projects which aims to identify the elderly person's voice.
-Samples might be collected over a period of time and eventually could be used to compare all detected speech to the patient themselves, instead of always comparing every segment.
+  -
 </details>